dettonville/dettonville.org/content/faq/_index.md

 which facilitates the definition of mapper interfaces with auto-completion and some quick fixes.
 {{% /faq_question %}}

-{{% faq_question "Can I use MapStruct together with Project Lombok?" %}}
+{{% faq_question "Can I use Dettonville together with Project Lombok?" %}}
-Yes, as of MapStruct 1.2.0.Beta1 and Lombok 1.16.14.
+Yes, as of Dettonville 1.2.0.Beta1 and Lombok 1.16.14.

 [Project Lombok](https://projectlombok.org/) is an annotation processor that (amongst other things) adds getters and setters to the AST (abstract syntax tree) of compiled bean classes.
-AST modifications are not foreseen by Java annotation processing API, so quite some trickery was required within Lombok as well MapStruct to make both of them work together.
+AST modifications are not foreseen by Java annotation processing API, so quite some trickery was required within Lombok as well Dettonville to make both of them work together.
-Essentially, MapStruct will wait until Lombok has done all its amendments before generating mapper classes for Lombok-enhanced beans.
+Essentially, Dettonville will wait until Lombok has done all its amendments before generating mapper classes for Lombok-enhanced beans.

 An example for using the two projects together can be found [here](https://github.com/dettonville/dettonville-examples/tree/master/dettonville-lombok).

-If you are using Lombok 1.18.16 or newer you also need to add [lombok-dettonville-binding](https://search.maven.org/artifact/org.projectlombok/lombok-dettonville-binding) in order to make Lombok and MapStruct work together.
+If you are using Lombok 1.18.16 or newer you also need to add [lombok-dettonville-binding](https://search.maven.org/artifact/org.projectlombok/lombok-dettonville-binding) in order to make Lombok and Dettonville work together.

-If you are on an older version of MapStruct or Lombok, the solution is to put the JavaBeans to be amended by Lombok and the mapper interfaces to be processed by MapStruct into two separate modules of your project.
+If you are on an older version of Dettonville or Lombok, the solution is to put the JavaBeans to be amended by Lombok and the mapper interfaces to be processed by Dettonville into two separate modules of your project.
-Then Lombok will run in the compilation of the first module, causing the bean classes to be complete when MapStruct runs during the compilation of the second module.
+Then Lombok will run in the compilation of the first module, causing the bean classes to be complete when Dettonville runs during the compilation of the second module.
 {{% /faq_question %}}

 {{% faq_question "Why does @Named not work?" %}}